One of the most dangerous pieces of legislation in modern history was first introduced in the Tennessee General Assembly’s 2011 session.

-Aside from the ethical concerns and public stigma surrounding captive animals that have been bred, bought, and sold to be shot in small enclosures or pens, the well-documented risk of disease associated with captive cervid populations represented a potentially devastating threat to our abundant natural herds of white-tailed deer, as well as to our state’s domestic livestock and, arguably, to humans.
+Aside from the ethical concerns and public stigma surrounding captive animals that have been bred, bought, and sold to be shot in small enclosures or pens, the well-documented risk of disease associated with captive cervid populations represented a potentially devastating threat to our abundant natural herds of white-tailed deer.

 Our white-tailed deer herd – nearly extinct a half-century ago – is as healthy as it’s ever been in recorded history.
 The restoration of our native wild elk population has been a nationally celebrated success.

-And that’s why TWF took the issue so seriously.
+And that’s why Tennessee Wildlife Federation took the issue so seriously.
 We gathered objective data and testified in legislative committee hearings, and we also rallied our friends and supporters across the state to voice their opinions on the issue prior to key votes.

 Thousands of Tennesseans answered the call, and the bill was ultimately removed from consideration by the sponsor.
-An effort to revive the bill in 2012 was quashed as well, after TWF again generated an outpouring of opposition to the concept of privatizing our public resources.
+An effort to revive the bill in 2012 was quashed as well after the Federation again generated an outpouring of opposition to the concept of privatizing our public resources.